 Typical Syrah characteristics are smokey plum, damson and loganberry with an almost sinfully sweet, creamy aftertaste and hints of chocolate and occasionally violets.
 When aged in oak, as this example is, it gains even more vanilla sweetness.
 With its big, vibrant personality and rich fruitiness, Syrah is a good match for roast red meat and hearty casseroles.

-There is no indication of the blend proportions on the bottle and as Viognier is something of a poor-man's unoaked Chardonnay (pleasant enough with subtle aromas of peach and apricot, but lacking the complexity and depth of a good chardie), it's hard to say what it is adding here, other than perhaps accentuating the overall fruitiness and adding some softness to the texture.
+There is no indication of the blend proportions on the bottle, so it's hard to say what the Viognier is adding here, other than perhaps accentuating the overall fruitiness and adding some softness to the texture.
 However, as its spiritual home is, like Syrah, the Northern Rhone, perhaps there is some logic to adding a dash in.

 I decanted the wine a couple of hours before drinking - this is a serious wine and at only four years old, still capable of improving in bottle for several more years - and found that the wine continued to improve further even during the course of the meal.

-My experience of NZ wines is that they are generally very well made in a clean and modern but serious style - there's no rustic charm here.
+My experience of NZ wines is that they are generally very well made in a clean and modern style - there's no rusticity here.
 This wine is no exception to that and is definitely something you could serve to guests - try matching with roast lamb with a rosemary and redcurrant jus.

 Cambridge Wine Merchants in Cambridge, UK have limited stocks of this wine and it is apparently proving popular, so get down there quickly if you want it at its current reduced price.